Penn Global Research & Engagement Grant Program Apply for a Research Grant

 Eligibility & Minimum Requirements

-We welcome all proposals seeking a Penn Global Research Grant that meet a few minimum requirements:
+We welcome applications for Penn Global Research Grant funding that meet the following minimum requirements:

 Types of Support

-Penn Global Research Grants support the following types of activities, among others, and Penn Global welcomes creative and innovative proposals beyond those listed below:
+Penn Global Research Grants support many types of activities including the following, and Penn Global welcomes creative and innovative proposals featuring activities not captured below:

-In general, Provost’s Office funds can be used for no more than five round trips per Project per year.
-Any deviations from this policy requires advance written approval from Penn Global.
-In addition, in no case can Provost’s Office funds be used for business class travel, though matching funds may be used to upgrade an economy-class ticket purchased using Provost’s Office funds.
-Finally, all Penn Global-supported travel must be in compliance with applicable University travel procedures, including the use of specified Penn travel portals and/or advance approval, where applicable in light of public health or other considerations.
+Provost’s Office funds can be used for no more than five round-trip flights, or ten one-way flights, per Project per year.
+Provost’s Office funds cannot be used for business class travel, though matching funds may be used to upgrade an economy-class ticket purchased using Provost’s Office funds.
+Finally, all Penn Global-supported travel must comply with applicable University travel procedures, including the use of specified Penn travel portals and/or advance approvals when applicable due to public health or other considerations.

 Penn Global Research Grants cannot support service learning or social entrepreneurship projects that are open-ended and/or do not involve a direct connection to ongoing research or teaching.

 Note about Workshops, Conferences and Other Convenings: Penn Global Research Grants also support workshops, conferences, and other convenings integral to a larger research project.
-Such convenings may provide a platform for the faculty member to share his or her findings with a public audience.
+Such convenings may provide a platform for the faculty member to share their findings with a public audience.
 If you are interested in seeking support for a stand-alone convening, or series of convenings, please apply for a Penn Global Convening Grant.

 What We Do Not Fund

 Certain kinds of teaching and student engagement projects.
-Such support should be closely related to ongoing research activities, workshops, conferences, or other activities listed in this category.
+Such support should be exclusively related to ongoing research activities, workshops, conferences, or other activities listed in this category, and not tied to student coursework.
 Applicants seeking funding for courses that involve international travel should apply for a Penn Global Seminar grant administered by Penn Abroad.

 Certain kinds of service learning and social entrepreneurship projects.
 Penn Global Research Grants cannot support service learning or social entrepreneurship projects that are open-ended and/or do not involve a direct connection to ongoing research or teaching.